Israel adds five countries to coronavirus air travel restrictions

 Israel has already imposed the measure with regard to flights from Italy, China and Singapore.

-Announcing that it was widening the restriction to include five more European countries, the Health Ministry also ordered all international conferences in Israel canceled and banned gatherings of more than 5,000 participants.
+Announcing that it was widening the restriction to include four more European countries, the Health Ministry also ordered all international conferences in Israel canceled and banned gatherings of more than 5,000 participants.

 Israelis flying home from Germany, France, Spain, Austria and Switzerland will have to remain at home for 14 days under the edict, which will effectively cut off foreign tourism from those nations.